mia-platform/documentation/docs/development_suite/endpoints-overview/endpoints-overview.md

 The *Decorator PRE* column also specifies the type of decorators as labels.

 ![Graphical features](img/graphical-features.png)
-[TODO change the image with the udated one]

 ### Sorting

 The Endpoint Overview output can be sorted by each one of the features by clicking on the attributes presented in the first table row.